nextprocurement/NP-Backend-Dockers/README.md

 > *Requirements are directly installed in their respective services at the building-up time.*

+### Requirements for NP-Tools "Objective Extractor" Namespace

+Download [this file](sample_data/ObjectiveExtractor-saved.json) and place it in the mounted volume `data/source`.
+This file contains the optimized prompt used for objective extraction in the NP-Tools API.

 ## Acknowledgements

 This work has received funding from the NextProcurement European Action (grant agreement INEA/CEF/ICT/A2020/2373713-Action 2020-ES-IA-0255).